ahmadizza/ahmadizza/README.md

 ---

-## Summary
+## About Me
-I am a 7th-semester Mathematics undergraduate specializing in Data Science.
-I work with data exploration, statistics, machine learning, and deep learning, and enjoy applying analytical thinking to real-world problems.
-I actively build projects to strengthen my portfolio and prepare for a career in data science, business analytics, or research-driven environments.
+I am a 7th-semester Mathematics student specializing in Data Science, with experience in data analysis, machine learning, and deep learning.
+I enjoy working with real-world datasets, turning raw information into insights through exploratory analysis, modeling, and clear data storytelling.
+I have completed various academic, research, and competition projects using Python, SQL, and analytical tools.

-Always learning, iterating, and improving.
+I am currently developing my skills in NLP, deep learning, and statistical modeling, and I aim to pursue a career as a data analyst, data scientist, or researcher in data-driven environments.

 ---